nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/ancs_client.rst

 * An iOS notification is the data received from the Notification Provider.

-* A GATT notification is a way to transfer data with Bluetooth Low Energy.
+* A GATT notification is a way to transfer data with Bluetooth® Low Energy.

 In this module, iOS notifications are received through the GATT notifications.
 The full term (iOS notification or GATT notification) is used where required to avoid confusion.